Blended Family and Step-Parenting Tips

 Anyone with an insecure attachment history may have problems establishing close, loving bonds with new members of a blended family.
-Fortunately, an insecurely attached child (or adult) can learn to trust others, and bond with people who treat him with consistent affection, attention, and respect.
-See the Related Articles section to learn more.
+Fortunately, an insecurely attached child (or adult) can learn to trust and bond with others.
+See: What is Secure Attachment and Bonding?

-As you merge two families, differences in parenting, discipline, lifestyle, etc. may become more pronounced and can become a source of frustration for the children.
-Make it a priority to have some unity when it comes to household living, including things like rules, chores, discipline, and allowance.
-Agreeing on some consistent guidelines and strategies will show the kids that you and your spouse intend to deal with issues in a similar way.
-This should diminish some feelings of unfairness.
+As you blend two families, differences in parenting, discipline, lifestyle, etc., can create challenges and become a source of frustration for the children.
+Agreeing on consistent guidelines about rules, chores, discipline, and allowances will show the kids that you and your spouse intend to deal with issues in a similar and fair way.

-- Changes in family relationships.
+Changes in family relationships.
 If both parents remarry partners with existing families, it can mean children suddenly find themselves with different roles in two blended families.
-For example, one child may be the eldest in one stepfamily but the youngest in the other.
-Blending families may also mean one child loses his or her uniqueness as the only boy or girl in the family.
+For example, one child may be the eldest in one stepfamily, but the youngest in the other.
+Blending families may also mean one child loses their uniqueness as the only boy or girl in the family.

-- Difficulty in accepting a new parent.
-If children have spent a long time in a one-parent family, or if children still nurture hopes of reconciling their parents, it may be difficult for them to accept a new person.
+Difficulty in accepting a new parent.
+If children have spent a long time in a one-parent family, or still nurture hopes of reconciling their parents, it may be difficult for them to accept a new person.

-- Parental insecurities.
-A step-parent may be anxious about how he or she compares to a child’s natural parent, or may grow resentful if the stepchildren compare them unfavorably to the natural parent.
+Parental insecurities.
+A step-parent may be anxious about how they compare to a child's natural parent, or may grow resentful if the stepchildren compare them unfavorably to the natural parent.